The Cruelty Of Castration

 Ask your vet to explain the health risks vs. any

 ovarian cancer.
-Very few dogs get either one and that's like saying cut off your leg so you can never break it.
+Very few dogs get either one so that's like saying cut off your leg so you can never break it.

 The simple truth is there is no medical reason to remove

-reproductive organs from healthy animals; not in veterinary medicine nor in human medicine!
+reproductive organs from healthy animals.
 That’s why humans receive hormone replacement therapy (HRT) to counteract the loss of vital sex hormones when women undergo hysterectomy or men are accidentally castrated.

-the "dark ages" of medicine, doctors routinely (and profitably) ripped out reproductive organs.
+the "dark ages" of medicine, doctors routinely (and profitably) ripped out the uterus and ovaries in women.
 Today we know the truth and bio-identical hormone replacement therapy as a proven anti-aging

 Are there health risks in neutering your dog?